gladjohn/ms-activedirectory-managedidentity/ms-activedirectory-managedidentity/ReadMe.md

 - [Visual Studio](https://aka.ms/vsdownload)
 - An Internet connection
-- An Azure Account to Create, deploy, and manage applications.
+- An Azure Account to create, deploy, and manage applications.
 If you do not have an Azure Account, follow the [instructions](https://azure.microsoft.com/en-us/free/) to get a free account.

 ### Step 1:  Clone or download this repository